AleCandido/show/project/packages.md

 For all the developments commands, use directly `kit` ones through `npm`/`yarn`/`pnpm`.

+In general, it should not be required for a very plain project, with manual export, but only for extra chores (`export`, `clipng`, ...).

 ### New

 Add a top-level configuration file, do not add further configurations to an